 Well, guess what folks?
 Life ain’t simple.
 And neither is happiness.
 But sometimes, it could be well, maybe a little, eensie, weensie bit simpler.
 That’s not to say I didn’t like what Mr. Rao had to say (I know, I know, he’s my competition, I shouldn’t say nice things—but you know, I’m just following some of his advice: Don’t waste time being jealous.
 I think that was number 5, or maybe 6.).
 Anyway, without having read his book, and going off of what Forbes.com wrote, which who knows, if the writer isn’t very good at writing book reports, could be way off the mark, and I think I’m digressing into a run-on sentence….
 Mrs. Nelson, my fifth grade English teacher, would be very upset right now.
 STOP READING MRS. NELSON.

 Anyway, what I’m trying to say, is that Mr. Rao has some pretty complicated and profound things to say about happiness in the workplace.
 Deep stuff.
 In fact, I would guess that his ideas are drawn from thousands of years of human philosophy and religion and wisdom, which Forbes.com condensed into 10 Steps, so they can sell more magazines and raise advertising dollars.
 (Thousands of years into 10 Steps—Imagine!
 And with pretty pictures!)
-Here are some of the Steps:
+Here are some of the steps to a happier life:

 - Stop labeling yourself